[[updated October 14, 2016]]

 Just to be sure, set up a control group too – post during the most popular time, as well during a middle-of-the-road one – and do this with several types of posts (photos, links, etc.).
 Then, you’ll know better if this tactic works – and how well, if so – for your unique business.

-The best data is always your own.
+This bears repeating: the best data is always your own.

 Start experimenting with your brand, product, and customers, on what we’ve shown you above and you’ll discover the best time for your company to post on Facebook, not just your competitors or your industry.